Food Sciences

 Protecting Australia’s citrus industry

-University of Melbourne researchers have identified an Australian strain of fungus that causes citrus rot, calling for controls to protect the citrus industry
+Researchers have identified an Australian strain of fungus that causes citrus rot, calling for effective controls to protect the citrus industry

 Food Health Star labels are driving healthier products

-Food health labels improve the nutrition of packaged products but they must be compulsory to make a bigger difference, finds a University of Melbourne-led study
+Food labels are improving the nutrition of packaged products in Australia and New Zealand, but they must be compulsory to make a bigger difference

 Making milk powder less energy intensive

-A pilot study including the University of Melbourne uses a cheese making by-product to concentrate milk, reducing the energy required in dairy powder production
+A new pilot study demonstrates the potential to use a cheese by-product to concentrate skim milk, reducing the energy required in dairy powder production

 Tricking our tongues: Creating guilt-free cheese